 by Paul Townend

 (September 29, 2006 – Toronto, ON) Jennifer Baichwal’s latest award-winning feature-length documentary is on the life and work of Edward Burtynsky, a Canadian photographer who specializes in large-scale photographs of "manufactured landscapes" – quarries, recycling yards, factories, mines, dams.
 He travels throughout China to such sites as the controversial Three Gorges Dam, the largest in the world, and a Shanghai electronic-parts factory that is literally a kilometre in length.
 Manufactured Landscapes’s visual beauty is greatly enhanced by the cinematography of Peter Mettler (Gambling, Gods and LSD), who accompanied Baichwal and Burtynsky on their search for areas of large industrial waste and serves as a creative consultant on the film.
-Mettler also provided some of the synthetic score that is used extensively throughout the film.
+Mettler (pictured below) also provided some of the synthetic score that is used extensively throughout the film.

 In many ways, Burtynsky is a classicist, looking for beauty even in the worst toxic wastes.
 His photographs are stunning works of landscapes or abstract art, and he can make a large pile of computer parts resemble a Jackson Pollock painting.
 In one revealing scene, Baichwal and her crew are filming while Burtynsky is negotiating with a site manager who is reluctant to let him photograph the piles of coal slag.
 The Canadian translator is telling the manager – who wants the cameras turned off – that he will make it look beautiful.
 Metter stops filming, and the rest of the scene is shown in a series of still photographs and voice over.
 Burtynsky has brought along a book of his work, and convinces the manager to let him take a look.
 The resulting beautiful photograph is shown on screen.